 Step 1: Access the Recruitment Section

-Once you are in your workspace dashboard, select Recruit testers.
-To launch a new recruitment project, select New recruitment on the top right page.
+Once you are in your workspace dashboard, select Recruit Participants.
+To launch a new recruitment project, select New Recruitment on the top right page.

 Step 2: Choose Your Recruitment Source